 Symptoms of chronic hepatitis B can include those typically seen in acute hepatitis B. They tend to be mild to moderate in intensity and typically come and go.
 Other symptoms can occur, particularly in people who have been dealing with chronic hepatitis B for many years.
 Additional symptoms include rash, hives (urticaria), arthritis, and burning/tingling in the arms and legs (polyneuropathy).

-Less than 1 percent of people infected with HBV may experience a quick and severe (fulminant) infection, which, very rarely, can lead to liver failure and death.
-Symptoms of hepatitis, whether acute or chronic, should always be brought to the attention of a healthcare provider.
+Less than one percent of people infected with HBV may experience a quick and severe (fulminant) infection, which, very rarely, can lead to liver failure and death.
+Symptoms of hepatitis, whether acute or chronic, should always be brought to the attention of a health care provider.

 How is it diagnosed?